bhrutledge/exploring-venv/slides.md

 ???

+- Back to the venv that we created earlier
 - `tree -L 4 --dirsfirst -I '__pycache__|*.dist-info' api_venv`
+- Much shorter, even with installed packages!
+- Still have `site-packages`, but no symbolic links
 - Creates symbolic link to Python binary, instead of a copy
-- Much shorter, even with installed packages!

 ---

-Part of the language since Python 3.3
+`venv` added to standard library in Python 3.3

 ???